soklet/soklet-servlet-javax/README.md

 * [`ServletOutputStream`](https://javax.javadoc.soklet.com/com/soklet/servlet/javax/SokletServletOutputStream.html)
 * [`ServletPrintWriter`](https://javax.javadoc.soklet.com/com/soklet/servlet/javax/SokletServletPrintWriter.html)

 This library is for the legacy `javax.servlet` API.
-If your system uses `jakarta.servlet`, use [`soklet-servlet-jakarta`](https://github.com/soklet/soklet-servlet-jakarta) instead.
+If you need to integrate with the `jakarta.servlet` API, use [`soklet-servlet-jakarta`](https://github.com/soklet/soklet-servlet-jakarta).

 This library has zero dependencies (not counting Soklet).
 Just add the JAR to your project and you're good to go.